orbkit/orbkit/doc/manual.rst

 Usage Within a Python Program
 -----------------------------

-The following examples show exemplary how to use orbkit within your python programs.
+The following examples show exemplary how to use orbkit within your Python programs.
 These and more examples can be found in the :literal:`orbkit/examples` folder.
 Please refer to the function references to get information about all modules and functions available.